robinhoodis/example.com/docs/class2/module1/lab06/task4.rst

 From the Jumpbox use "dig" from the CMD prompt

 This time, allow your DNS requests to use your locally configured DNS server.

 .. image:: /_static/class2/jumpbox_dig_wwwexamplecom.png
    :align: left

+The results you receive should be similar to that of the results in the screenshot above.
+The first request for the CNAME www.example.com was responded to with www.gslb.example.com which then resolved to 203.0.113.9; the IP address of gtm1.site1.
+The next DNS query resolved to 198.51.100.41 as this subsequent request was load balanced to gtm1.site2.

 |site1_wideip_statistics-flyout_link|